 Special reasons are reasons, not amounting to a legal defence, but which show that the offender’s culpability is low.
 The impact of the disqualification on the offender is not relevant here as the special reasons must relate to the offence itself and not the offender.
 Special reasons might include unlawful driving in circumstances where the driving was necessary to deal with an emergency or imminent danger, for example driving a relative to hospital where calling an ambulance was not a reasonable alternative.
 We have also successfully persuaded the court to substantially reduce the usual disqualification period where, despite some carelessness contributing to an accident, our client was not substantially blameworthy as their vision was obscured by a truck whose driver had ushered them forward.

-If you, a family member or an employee have lost or are at risk of losing a driving licence and would like to discuss your options, please do not hesitate to get in touch with a member of our expert Litigation and Dispute Resolution Team for advice.
+If you, a family member or an employee have lost or are at risk of losing a driver licence and would like to discuss your options, please do not hesitate to get in touch with a member of our expert Litigation and Dispute Resolution Team for advice.